midleman/slack-workflow-status/README.md

     runs-on: ubuntu-latest

     steps:
-    # sends the initial slack message. and depending on configuration, it can
+    # sends the workflow summary slack message. and depending on configuration, it can
     # also comment in a thread with the playwright test results and report hyperlink.
       - name: Post Workflow Status to Slack
         uses: midleman/slack-workflow-status@master